grinnell-cs/csc151-dh/_eboards/eboard19-1.md

 * Don't forget to wear your mask if your partner is wearing a mask.
 * Have the normal 'start-of-lab' discussion.
+* Save as `random-language.rkt`

 ### During Lab

+* I saw a group write `(average (make-list 10 (roll-a-die)))` and get `6`.
+  If things are going right, is that likely to happen?
+    * Answer: No.  The odds are 1/60466176 that you will roll ten 6's in a row.
+* C says "volume is crazy"
+* How many times should I win if I roll the dice 3600 times?
+About 800.

 ### Wrapup